Max Healthcare shares drop 4% post Q1 numbers; key details - BusinessToday

 The stock declined 3.8 per cent to hit day’s low of Rs 1,220.45 on BSE over its previous close of Rs 1,267.60.
 At 10:26 am, the scrip was trading 3.21 per cent lower at Rs 1,226.85.
 The counter has slipped nearly 7 per cent from its 52-week high of Rs 1,314.30 apiece.

-For the June quarter, Max Healthcare reported a 31.4 per cent jump in revenue from the operations at Rs 2,027.57 crore against Rs 1,542.95 crore in the corresponding quarter last year.
+For the June quarter, Max Healthcare reported a 27 per cent jump in net revenue at Rs 2,460 crore against Rs 1,935 crore in the corresponding quarter last year.

 EBITDA rose 23 per cent year-on-year to Rs 613 crore in the June quarter from Rs 499 crore a year ago.
 The EBITDA margin came in at 24.9 per cent, down from 25.8 per cent in the same quarter last year.